Recruiting Care Workers from overseas

 Care Workers and Senior care workers are both on the shortage occupation list making it easier for care homes and domiciliary care providers to recruit from overseas.

-What is the process for sponsoring senior care workers from overseas?
+What is the process for sponsoring care workers?

-In order to sponsor care workers from overseas, the first stage is for the business to apply for a sponsor licence.
+In order to sponsor migrant care workers, the first stage is for the business to apply for a sponsor licence.

 Before making an application for a sponsor licence, there needs to be a clear plan in place to ensure that the immigration compliance systems are up to standard and that all the documentation required in support of the application is gathered.
 It is recommend that legal advice is sought before applying to ensure that the application is prepared well and is not refused by the Home Office.
 There is a cooling off period of 6 months if an application is refused which means that 6 months must pass before a new application can be made.